A9

 DHW Outlet Temperature Sensor Fault

-Display shows A9; water temperature fluctuates or unit shuts down intermittently.
+The display shows A9; water temperature fluctuates, or the unit shuts down intermittently.

 Advertisements